Budhi Kunderan: Playing in the 1960s

 From the early 1960s, Kunderan had a new competitor for the wicket keeping position in Farokh Engineer.
 Both played in the series against England at home and toured West Indies in 1961–62.
 Engineer was selected ahead of Kunderan when England again visited India in 1963–64, but he was found medically unfit on the eve of the first Test at Madras.
 Opening the innings, Kunderan hit 192 with 31 fours, 170 of which came on the first day of the match.
 He scored another hundred at Delhi and finished with an aggregate of 525 runs in the series.
-Since this series, only two other wicket keepers have scored more than 500 runs in a Test series - Denis Lindsay, 606 for South Africa v Australia in 1966-67 and Andy Flower, 540 for Zimbabwe v India in 2000–01.
+Since this series, only two other wicket keepers have scored more than 500 runs in a Test series – Denis Lindsay, 606 for South Africa v Australia in 1966-67 and Andy Flower, 540 for Zimbabwe v India in 2000–01.

-The Indian selectors dropped both Kunderan and Engineer from the next series against Australia and instead went for K. S. Indrajitsinhji.
+Kunderan's wicket-keeping was perceived to have slipped, however, and the selectors left him out of all three Tests against Australia in 1964, replacing him with K. S. Indrajitsinhji.
 Engineer was then recalled for the New Zealand series that followed while Kunderan played as an opening batsman in the place of injured Dilip Sardesai.

 In 1965, Kunderan left his job in the Railways and appeared for Mysore and the South Zone.
 A side effect of this was that he was able to keep wickets to the bowling of Chandrasekhar, Prasanna and Venkatraghavan in domestic matches.
 Recalled against West Indies in 1966–67, Kunderan scored 79 in 92 minutes in the Bombay Test.
 Early on in the innings, he appeared to have been caught by Garry Sobers but as the batsman prepared to depart, Sobers indicated that he had taken the catch on the bounce.
 One Test later, Kunderan again found himself out of the team.

 The team that toured England in 1967 included both Kunderan and Engineer, but from here Engineer asserted himself as the primary 'keeper.
 Kunderan played purely as a batsman in the second and third Tests of the series.
 When Sardesai retired with a hand injury in the Lord's Test, he opened with Engineer and topscored with 47 out of India's 110 all out.
 He opened both batting and bowling at Birmingham where India played four spinners.
 This was to be Kunderan's last Test.

+Style

+Kunderan rose to fame when he scored 71 at a run a minute against the 1959–60 Australians at the Chepauk Stadium.
+He was noted for his "outrageous" strokes.
+Like Farokh Engineer, Kunderan had a knack for taking difficult catches while dropping easier ones.